apluslms/a-plus-rst-tools/README.md

 * `radar_tokenizer`: [See the Radar similarity analysis tool][Radar service]
 * `radar_minimum_match_tokens`: [See the Radar similarity analysis tool][Radar service]
 * `lti`: See LTI exercises in the next section.
-This option defines the label of the LTI service that must be configured in the A+ site beforehand.
+This option defines the label of the LTI 1.1 service that must be configured in the A+ site beforehand.
-* `lti_resource_link_id`: LTI exercise key
+* `lti_resource_link_id`: LTI exercise key.
+Only available with LTI 1.1.
-* `lti_context_id`: LTI course key
+* `lti_context_id`: LTI course key.
+Only available with LTI 1.1.
 * `lti_open_in_iframe`: Open the exercise in an iframe inside the A+ page instead of a new window.
-  This option does not take any parameters.
+  This option does not take any parameters, and is available both with LTI 1.1 and LTI 1.3.
 * `lti_aplus_get_and_post`: The exercise uses the A+ protocol to connect to the service.
   The LTI launch parameters are appended to the A+ protocol parameters.
 This does not work with standard LTI services.
-  This option does not take any parameters.
+  This option does not take any parameters, and is only available with LTI 1.1.
+* `lti1p3`: Defines the label of the LTI 1.3 service that must be configured beforehand.
+* `lti_custom`: Custom service-specific parameters.
+Usage depends on the target service.
+Only available with LTI 1.3.

 [Radar service]: https://github.com/Aalto-LeTech/radar